 Stock Appreciation Rights may be granted either alone ("Free Standing Rights") or in conjunction with all or part of any Stock Option granted under the Plan ("Related Rights").
 In the case of a Non-Qualified Stock Option, Related Rights may be granted either at or after the time of the grant of such Stock Option.
-In the case of an Incentive Stock Option, Related Rights may be granted either at or after the Eligible Recipients to whom, and the time or times at which, grants of Stock Appreciation Rights shall be made; the number of shares of Stock to be awarded, the exercise price and all other terms and conditions of Stock Appreciation Rights.
+In the case of an Incentive Stock Option, Related Rights may be granted only at the time of the grant of the Incentive Stock Option.
+The Administrator shall determine the Eligible Recipients to whom, and the time or times at which, grants of Stock Appreciation Rights shall be made; the number of shares of Stock to be awarded, the exercise price and all other terms and conditions of Stock Appreciation Rights.
 The provisions of Stock Appreciation Rights need not be the same with respect to each Participant.